square/square-connect-go-sdk/swagger/docs/CustomerCustomAttributesApi.md

 > RetrieveCustomerCustomAttributeDefinitionResponse RetrieveCustomerCustomAttributeDefinition(ctx, key, optional)
 RetrieveCustomerCustomAttributeDefinition

-Retrieves a customer-related custom attribute definition from a Square seller account.
+Retrieves a customer-related [custom attribute definition](entity:CustomAttributeDefinition) from a Square seller account.
 To retrieve a custom attribute definition created by another application, the `visibility` setting must be `VISIBILITY_READ_ONLY` or `VISIBILITY_READ_WRITE_VALUES`.
+Note that seller-defined custom attributes (also known as custom fields) are always set to `VISIBILITY_READ_WRITE_VALUES`.

 ### Required Parameters